-Key holders shall not prop or otherwise hold doors or windows open or leave them unlocked during hours when the facility is normally closed.
+B. Building doors or windows shall not be propped or otherwise held open or left unlocked during hours when the facility is normally closed.

-If for some reason you cannot lock a door with your key, contact University Police.
+C. If for some reason you cannot lock a door with your key, contact University Police.

-Key holders shall not unlock buildings or rooms for others unless the individual has a valid, verifiable reason and proper identification for access, or is known by the employee to have legitimate need for access to the room or building.
+D. Key holders shall not unlock buildings or rooms for others unless the individual has a valid, verifiable reason and proper identification for access, or is known by the employee to have legitimate need for access to the room or building.
 Report suspicious persons to University Police immediately.